dailymuse/mithril-coat/README.md

 The only requirement for mithril coat is jQuery (although this may change in the future).

+# Mithril Coat is under active development.

 ## Install
-To install the template compiler `npm install mithril-coat`.
+To install the template compiler `npm install mithril-coat -g`.

 To install the front-end package via bower `bower install mithril-coat`.